With Every Heartbeat (film)

-With Every Heartbeat (Kyss mig), also released as Kiss Me, is a 2011 Swedish drama film directed by Alexandra-Therese Keining.
+With Every Heartbeat (Kyss mig), also released as Kiss Me, is a 2011 Swedish drama film directed and written by Alexandra-Therese Keining.
 The film won the "Breakthrough Award" at the 2011 AFI Festival.

 Synopsis

-Mia (Ruth Vega Fernandez) announces her engagement to her boyfriend Tim (Joakim Natterqvist) at her father's 60th birthday party.
-At the same party, her father Lasse (Krister Henriksson), proposes to his live-in girlfriend Elizabeth (Lena Endre).
+Mia announces her engagement to her boyfriend Tim at her father's 60th birthday party.
+At the same party, her father Lasse proposes to his live-in girlfriend Elizabeth.

-When Mia meets Elizabeth's fun-loving daughter Frida (Liv Mjönes), she is initially wary of being accepted into Elizabeth's family.
+When Mia meets Elizabeth's fun-loving daughter Frida, she is initially wary of being accepted into Elizabeth's family.
 Reluctantly, Mia agrees to a weekend getaway on the island of Fyn with Frida and Elizabeth.
 Forced to share a bedroom with Frida, Mia finds herself fascinated by the other woman's free-spiritedness.
 While out walking in the woods one night, Mia kisses Frida.
 Frida is ready and willing to reciprocate, and the women soon have sex for the first time.
-However, the weekend over, Mia must return to Stockholm and her life with Tim, and Frida to her life partner Elin (Josefine Tengblad).
+However, the weekend over, Mia must return to Stockholm and her life with Tim, and Frida to her life partner Elin.

 Mia asks Frida to run away with her to Spain, but Frida reminds her of her upcoming wedding to Tim.
 Frida breaks up with Elin, and Mia backs out of the wedding.
 Frida runs away, deciding on Spain as a destination.
 Mia attempts to find her by asking Elin, who refuses to tell her, and then Elisabeth, who tells her that Frida's flight departs soon.
 She rushes to the airport but misses Frida's flight.
 Mia goes on to Spain where she and Frida share a happy reunion.